pooja-pimpalshende/nutribites/README.md

 ### Summary

 The smart 365-days-per-year food subscription that will make you eat healthy again.
 Tailored to your personal tastes and nutritional needs.
 We have delivered 250,000+ meals last year!

+## Sections

+- Logo , Navigation
+- Hero
+- Featiured in
+- How it works
+- Meals (and list of diets)
+- Testimonials + Gallery
+- Pricing + Features
+- Call to action
+- Footer